MunteanuMarian19/weather-app/README.md

 A simple web application that shows the current weather for any city you enter or for your current location, with support for:

 - 🔍 Search by city name
 - 📍 Use your current location (GPS with IP fallback)
 - 🌐 Language selection (ro, en, fr, es, de)
 - 🌡️ Unit toggle between Celsius (°C) and Fahrenheit (°F)
 - 🔄 Graceful fallback to mock data when the API fails
 - 💾 Preference persistence (units & language in localStorage)

 ---

-## 🆕 New Features (Part 3)
+## 🆕 New Features (Part 6)

 ### 📍 Location History

 - **Recent searches**: Quick access to previously searched locations
-- **Smart duplicates**: Moves existing locations to the top
+- **Smart duplicates**: Moves an existing city to the top rather than duplicating
-- **Persistent storage**: History survives browser restarts
+- **Persistent storage**: History survives page reloads and browser restarts
-- **Configurable limit**: Max 10 items stored
+- **Configurable limit**: Stores up to 10 entries (configurable via `modules/config.js`)
-- **One-click access**: Load weather by clicking a history item
+- **One‑click access**: Click any history item to reload its weather

 ### 📝 Logging Service

 - **Multiple levels**: Debug, Info, Warning, Error
-- **Structured format**: Includes timestamp, level, message, and data
+- **Structured format**: Includes timestamp, level, message, and optional data payload
-- **Memory management**: Configurable max log entries
+- **Memory management**: Configurable maximum log entries in memory
-- **Developer tools**: Export logs for debugging
+- **Developer tools**: On‑page log panel with “Clear Logs” (with confirmation) and “Export Logs”

 ---